 3.1.2.
 Equal false positive rates.
-In order to conduct a false-positive-based analysis similar to that of the ProPublica analysis of COMPAS , it is necessary to define
+In order to conduct a false-positive-based analysis similar to that of the ProPublica analysis of COMPAS 14, it is necessary to define what the model considers a 'positive' prediction of felony re-arrest.
+This then defines a 'false positive' as any person who had a positive prediction for felony re-arrest but was not re-arrested for a felony.

-$^{14}$ [Hardt et al., 2016] also argues for the appropriateness of this and related definitions of fairness in the context of lending.
+$^{^{14}[{\}rm Hardt}$ et al., 2016] also argues for the appropriateness of this and related definitions of fairness in the context of lending.